Cramping in Early Pregnancy

 Treating Cramps in Early Pregnancy

-If you are experiencing cramping during the early stages of pregnancy, try drinking water while the cramp is occurring.
-Standing up and/or walking around is said to help reduce the cramps.
-Exercising throughout your pregnancy can also benefit your current cramps, as well as potential cramps later in your pregnancy.
-Pelvic tilts and kegel exercises are known to strength your pelvic and abdominal muscles.
-Plus, they are known to reduce pain during labor and delivery since the uterus and surrounding muscles and ligaments are strong and able to handle the size and pressure of the baby.
-Try taking a warm shower or bath, use a heat compress on your lower back, or ask your partner for a massage.
-Talk with your health care provider about dosages and other pertinent information before taking over-the-counter medications for pain relief.
+If you are experiencing cramping during the early stages of pregnancy, try drinking water while the cramping is occurring.
+Standing up and walking around is also said to help reduce cramping.
+Exercising throughout your pregnancy can reduce the incidence of cramps.
+Pelvic tilts and kegel exercises can strengthen your pelvic and abdominal muscles, and they can also reduce pain during labor and delivery by making the uterus and surrounding muscles and ligaments strong enough to handle the pressure caused by the baby.
+Try taking a warm shower or bath, using a heat compress on your lower back, or asking your partner for a massage.
+Talk with your healthcare provider about dosages and other pertinent information before taking over-the-counter medications for pain relief.
 Although acetaminophen is commonly used on pregnant women, too much of this drug can lead to problems with your liver.

 It’s important to remember that cramps during pregnancy are common and normal.
-Keyword: normal.
-Anytime you are concerned, you should contact your health care provider.
-If the cramps are not intense or accompanied by other symptoms, you may want to wait a day or two to see if the cramps go away on their own.
-Contact your health care provider immediately if:
+If you are you are concerned, however, you should contact your healthcare provider.
+If the cramps are not intense and they are not accompanied by other symptoms, you may want to wait a day or two to see if they go away on their own.
+Contact your healthcare provider immediately, however, if:

-- Appearance of pink or gray tissue clots in your discharge
+- Pink or gray tissue clots appear in your discharge

-- Spotting for 3-4 days, followed by cramps
+- You experience spotting for three or four days, followed by cramps

-- Lower belly becomes tender as cramps occur
+- Your lower belly becomes tender when cramps occur

-- Severe pain on one side of your lower abdomen
+- You experience severe pain on one side of your lower abdomen

-If you think you are pregnant but have not yet been confirmed and are experiencing symptoms of a pregnancy, contact your doctor or midwife for a blood analysis and a confirmation of a healthy pregnancy.
-In most cases, if anything is wrong, early detection is best.
+If you think you may be pregnant and are experiencing symptoms of pregnancy, contact your doctor for a blood analysis.
+If anything is wrong, early detection is best.